 Now you have a good understanding of what a Digital Marketing portfolio is, here’s a list of what you need to include in it:

-Introduce yourself: Introduce yourself and your work, highlighting your interests, soft skills, personal qualities, background and experience.
+The first step is to introduce yourself with an ‘about you’ page.
+This includes your work, highlighting your interests, soft skills, personal qualities, background and experience.

-Contact details: The goal for your portfolio is to have people contact you for potential work opportunities, right?
+The goal for your portfolio is to have people contact you for potential work opportunities, right?
 If that is the case, you need to make it as easy as possible for them to contact you.
-Make sure to inlcude your phone number, email address and links to your social media accounts.
+Make sure to include your phone number, email address and links to your social media accounts.

 Now that you understand and know everything you need include – Here’s how you build a Digital Marketing portfolio that will grab the attention of anyone reading it: